EECA-NZ/home-efficiency-calculator/readme.md

 Before running the application, ensure you have Python and Docker installed on your system.
 Python 3.12 or higher is recommended.

 ## Local Setup
-It is assumed that the user is working in a powershell environment on a windows machine.
+It is assumed that the user is working in a powershell environment on a Windows machine.

 1. **Create and activate a virtual environment:**
    ```bash